North Western Area Campaign: February–April 1942

 These anti-shipping operations did not cause any lasting disruption to the Allied coastal supply route and the Japanese flying boat bases at Taberfane and Dobo in the Aru Islands were constantly attacked throughout 1943 by No. 31 Squadron RAAF Beaufighters.
 Radar-equipped Beauforts from No. 7 Squadron RAAF had also begun to take their toll and by early 1944 the Japanese anti-shipping campaign had been abandoned altogether.
 By this stage of the war the Japanese navy had lost seven float-planes over northern Australia as a direct result of aerial combat.
 The majority of these losses were attributed to large twin-engined bombers, such as the Beaufort or Hudson, which do not generally take the offensive in aerial combat.

 Reconnaissance operations were of secondary significance in terms of Japanese aircraft casualties.
 These operations were conducted primarily by Army Air Force Mitsubishi Ki46s (Dinahs).
 Kawasaki Ki-48s (Lilys), Mitsubishi Ki-21 (Sallys), C5Ms (Babs) and Zeros were also used to a lesser degree, and a naval reconnaissance aircraft was the first to appear over Darwin on 10 February 1942.
 Reconnaissance flights were conducted throughout the entire campaign and the last Japanese aircraft to fly over Australia during the second world war was a Mitsubishi Ki21 (Sally), piloted by Lieutenant Kiyoshi Iizuka.

 Reconnaissance operations were far more numerous than bombing operations, and yet only ten Japanese reconnaissance aircraft were ever destroyed by Allied fighters.
 The appearance of a reconnaissance aircraft usually indicated to those below that an attack by level bombers was imminent.
 Reconnaissance flights were generally made at altitudes in excess of 6000 metres although Broome and Millingimbi, which had only light anti-aircraft defences, were both reconnoitred from below 3000 metres.
-Sergeant Akira Hayashi was flying a Bab when he first reconnoitred Broome on 3 March 1942.
+Sergeant Akira Hayashi was flying a Bab when he first reconnoitered Broome on 3 March 1942.
 The Bab was an antiquated design, even by 1942 standards, and this was probably the only occasion when one was ever used over Australia.

 The nine Dinahs shot down over Australia are all thought to have belonged to the 70th Independent Squadron of the 7th Air Division, based at Koepang in Timor.
 The Dinah was extremely fast for its size and could reach speeds in excess of 600 kilometres per hour.
 Radar plots showed that the Dinahs would cross the coast at extreme altitude and enter a shallow dive during the return flight, gradually gaining speed until they were well clear of the fighter and anti-aircraft defences.
 Japanese reconnaissance losses were quite acceptable given the frequency with which these operations were conducted.
 The 70th Squadron lost eight Dinahs altogether, four of them being lost in a single day (17 August 1943).
 Wing Commander C. R. Caldwell, Australia's leading ace, accounted for one of these aircraft, and this happened also to be his last confirmed victory: